oniabifo/lesson/README.md

 Changes to Note:
 ```
-Give the ec2 instance a name
+Give the ec2 instance a name you like
 Also create a new key pair and call it a name.
-This key pair will be used to connect to the ec2 instance from local server
+This key pair will be used to connect to the ec2 instance from your local server
 ```

-Once the ec2 instance has been succesfully launched, You will ssh into the instance using a command like this ssh -i abi2.pem ubuntu@public-ip-address
+Once the ec2 instance has been succesfully launched, You will ssh into the instance using a command like this

+# CONNECTING TO AN EC2 INSTANCE FROM LOCAL
+ssh -i abi2.pem ubuntu@public-ip-address

+# ANSIBLE PLAYBOOK INSTRUCTIONS